henriquecastror/open-code-community/content/authors/ArthurWachslicht/_index.md

 ---
 # Display name
-title: Arthur Wachslicht (membro desde 2021/04)
+title: Arthur Wachslicht (since 2021/04)

 # Username (this should match the folder name)
 authors: